THE TIMELINE OF THE JUVENILE COURT PROCESS

 - Dismiss the case.

-- Take the child(ren) away from the parents/guardian(s) and not offer family reunification services to get their child(ren) back.
+- Do not offer the parent(s) family reunification services and remove the child(ren) from the parents.
 If this occurs, there will be a hearing within 120 days to decide where the child(ren) will live permanently (“permanent plan”).

 If at this disposition hearing the court orders the child to remain or be placed in custody, concurrent planning commences.
 The purpose of concurrent planning is to honor the child’s attachment needs and to expedite a permanent home for the child should reunification fail.
 For more information, see the Concurrent Planning page on this website.